DiscordBM/DiscordBM/README.md

 Finally, add `import DiscordBM` to your source code.

 ## Warnings
-This library will try to follow the no-breaking-changes-in-minor-versions rule, with exceptions:
+This library will try to follow Semantic Versioning, with exceptions:
 * If Discord has made some changes that need breaking changes in this library, but are not worth a major release and are rather small.
 * When adding enum cases.